rayer0/Connectome/sphinx/index.rst

 Welcome to website's documentation!
 ===================================

 This a description of this website.
-This is just an example website
+This is just an example website.
+I just want to see if i put more words in, what will happen to the theme.

+This is just pointless, stop reading from here.
+Check something else.

+Stop reading. thank you.

+Have a nice day.

+I just tested, the width of the theme would become larger, which is good.

+1x1=1 2x2=4 3x3=9 4x4=16 5x5=25 6x6=36 7x7=49 8x8=64 9x9=?

+I will put more stuff in contents, for now, just trying to put more words in this website.
+Today is Thursday, NAEast time is 5:55 p.m.
+Hope this project yuan man cheng gong!

 .. toctree::
    :maxdepth: 2